scalable-react/scalable-react-boilerplate/README.md

 The generators use the same feature-first file organization as the rest of the project, encapsulating components within their own folder.

+#### **Gotchas**
+If you are importing / exporting your modules from a root directory index.js file, then you will need to manually import / export the component / container after it has been generated.

+### Configuring your own generators
 For information on how to build your own generators with relative ease, please go to the [Plop Microgenerator](https://github.com/amwmedia/plop) homepage for detailed instructions.

-Generators will be added to add more functionality at a later time.

-NOTE: If you are importing / exporting your modules from a root directory index.js file, then you will need to manually import / export the component / container after it has been generated.

 ## Technologies / Libraries